Beautiful weather and lots of sun are usually enough to entice most of us outside, even in the middle of winter.

 Maybe you just want to add a few pots or hanging baskets to add some splashes of colour to outdoor living areas.
 Whatever it is you want, the first thing you need as a newbie gardener is a plan.

 2. Consider the weather and environment: How much light do you get?
 Do you get a lot of rain?
-It’s really important to check out what will grow well in your location by looking at neighbours’ gardens and looking at what’s available in your local garden centre.
+It’s really important to check out what will grow well in your location by looking at neighbours’ gardens and looking at what’s available in your local garden center.
 There’s no point trying to grow a tropical plant in southern Australia, for example.
 Failure at the first hurdle is often enough to discourage any further attempts at growing things.

 3. Before you plant anything, improve your soil: Aim for soil that’s like a chocolate cake – crumbly and moist!
 You can give your garden a boost with a healthy dose of organic material such as Performance Naturals Soil Improver, that’s easy to add direct from the bag.